 Yes, spring is indeed the season for new beginnings.
 For the earth, for our kids, and hopefully for the rest of the world at large.
 If you’re starting to plan summer activities for your child during the spring, maybe it’s time to plan something that will help them both in the short and long term: spending summer with Mathnasium.

-To register for our summer programs or talk about how we can change your child’s life through math, contact us today.
+To register for our summer programs or talk about how we can change your child’s life through math, find a Mathnasium location near you.